 Organizing Your Records

 A series is a block of records having the same disposition authority and same disposition date.

-Transfer vs. Accession Transferring refers to moving records into the physical custody of a NARA Federal Records Center.
+Transferring refers to moving records into the physical custody of a NARA Federal Records Center.
 The transferring agency retains the legal custody of transferred records until final disposition.
 When permanent records are accessioned into the National Archives NARA takes legal custody of the records, and in most cases takes physical custody of the records as well.
 Accessioned records become the property of NARA.

 (See Figures 1 and 2)